Stripe vs PayPal vs Paddle: Fee Breakdown (2026)

 | Known issues | Occasional additional verification requests for non-US beneficial owners | Aggressive account limitations for international sellers.
 180-day fund holds reported. | Manual review (1-5 business days).
 Generally more lenient for international entities. |

-The banking constraint: Stripe requires a US bank account with domestic routing and account numbers for a US LLC.
-This means non-resident founders need Mercury, Relay, or a Wise Business USD account (which provides US routing numbers).
-International-only bank accounts using SWIFT/IBAN do not work for US Stripe accounts.
-See Mercury vs Wise vs Relay for the banking structural analysis.
+The banking constraint catches people off guard.
+Stripe requires a US bank account with domestic routing and account numbers.
+That means non-resident founders need Mercury, Relay, or Wise Business (which provides US routing numbers).
+SWIFT/IBAN-only accounts do not work.
+See Mercury vs Wise vs Relay for the full comparison.

-Paddle sidesteps this entirely.
-As MoR, Paddle pays out to bank accounts in 200+ countries in USD, EUR, or GBP.
-The banking layer is decoupled from the payment processing layer.
+Paddle sidesteps this entirely, paying out to bank accounts in 200+ countries in USD, EUR, or GBP.

 Multi-currency and payout structure